Morningstar-Productions/mp-blackjack/README.md

 * Xinerki for the original standalone https://github.com/Xinerki/kgv-blackjack
 * Macky4546 and QBCore for maintaining the resource for QBCore Framework: https://github.com/macky4546/qb-blackjack

+## qb-casino Missing?
+No Problem

+* Install sv_casino to your Server Side of qb-smallresources (This fixes the missing chips problem.)

 # License

     QBCore Framework